-Good academic standing indicates that the student is meeting University and program requirements and is making satisfactory progress towards his or her degree.
-The definition of satisfactory performance and progress toward completion of the degree may differ among degree programs; therefore, it is imperative that each graduate program have these requirements in writing and distribute them to students.
-The academic performance and progress of each student should be reviewed at least annually.
-Students who fail to meet requirements should be provided with a written explanation of performance expectations and a timetable for correction of deficiencies.
+Good academic standing indicates that students are meeting university and program requirements and are making satisfactory progress towards their degree.
+The definition of satisfactory performance and progress toward completion of the degree may differ among degree programs; therefore, it is imperative that each graduate program have these requirements in writing in their graduate handbook and distribute them to graduate students when they matriculate into the program.

-- Maintain status as a degree-seeking student by registering for at least 1 graduate credit that contributes to degree requirements (as determined by the graduate program) each year or by taking an approved leave of absence.
+- Students must maintain their status as degree-seeking student by registering for at least 1 graduate credit hour that contributes to their degree requirements as determined by their graduate program each year (defined as three consecutive terms, including summer as one term) or by taking an approved leave of absence.
 Courses taken for audit and course withdrawals will not be counted as fulfilling the minimum enrollment requirements.
-Meeting this minimum enrollment requirement does not guarantee the student will meet the minimum requirements of other programs, offices or agencies.
+Meeting this minimum enrollment requirement does not guarantee students will meet the minimum requirements of other programs, offices or agencies.

-- For doctoral students, comply with the time limits for passing candidacy (five years from first enrollment) and for passing the final oral examination (five years from candidacy).
+- Doctoral students must, comply with the time limits for passing candidacy (five years from first enrollment) and for passing the final oral examination (five years from candidacy).
 Individual degree programs may have shorter time limits.

 In addition to the performance and progress made upon the conditions listed above, individual degree programs will review student performance in the fulfillment of the degree program’s requirements.
 Consideration may include, but is not limited to, such factors as performance during informal coursework and seminars, research capability and performance, professional standards of conduct and the number of grades of AU (Audit), IN (Incomplete), IP (In Progress) and W (Withdrawal) on a student’s record.